| SurvivalPreperation Checklist

 typically be thicker on the South facing slopes, and also fruits

 ripen earlier on the South facing slopes.
+These

+methods are not very reliable, I am afraid.
 Winds may alter the average conditions significantly, and cause

 deviations.